git/git.github.io/rev_news/drafts/edition-90.md

   some code in his patch series though.
-The issue was that the `git help` code, which was matching a user requested topic with a man page, assumed that the name of man page files started with "git" and then droped this prefix.
+The issue was that the `git help` code, which was matching a user requested topic with a man page, assumed that the name of man page files started with "git" and then dropped this prefix.
 This was justified as all Git man page filenames have always started with "git", but the `-fanalyzer` detected that things could go wrong if that was not the case.